 It goes beyond writing as there are also cultural workshops at Ubud Writers Festival.
 Learn Bahasa, either Indonesian or Basa Bali, the local language in the language workshops.
 Participate in a session called Culinary Jalan-Jalan.

 The program allows participants to explore Ubud and taste the finest of local dishes.
 Among the selection includes Ibu Oka’s Babi Guling (roasted suckling pig) and Pak Rimpin’s Bebek Betutu (Betutu Duck).

 Stage Performances at Ubud Writers Festival

-The festival will be held on 23-27 October at Festival Hub Taman Baca, Ubud.
+This year, the festival will be held on 18-22 October 2023.
+Before the pandemic, the festival was held at Festival Hub Taman Baca, Ubud.
 Some other special events take place at Indus Restaurant and Neka Museum.

 Ubud Writers Festival Ticket

 Ubud Writers and Readers Festival uses a tiered ticketing system.
-International visitors pay IDR 4 million of AUD 395.
+In 2019, International visitors pay IDR 4 million or AUD 395.
 For expats living in Indonesia.
 The ticket is available at IDR 2,2 million (KITAS required).
 These are prices for all-access tickets.
-A more affordable day-pass access is also available.
+More affordable day-pass access is also available.
 Students are eligible for a discount.